Fight Your Ticket Online

 Drivers who have received traffic tickets in Arkansas can choose to either appear in court or to plead "not guilty" to their violation on or prior to the date listed on the issued traffic citation.
 Holders of traffic tickets will receive a trial date from the court clerk, depending on the city or county where the violation occurred.
 Motorists can take traffic citation to court after they are fully prepared for the trial.
 They will need to collect evidence that will help them win the case.
-Drivers who are dealing with more severe traffic violations that could lead to jail time are encouraged to hire a legal representative.
+Drivers with more severe traffic violations are encouraged to hire a legal representative, as this may be the most effective way of building a strong defense.
+You may find a qualified legal representative instantly online.
 Otherwise, a public defender may be appointed depending on the city or county jurisdiction handling the case.
 Motorists will dismiss traffic tickets in Arkansas and will avoid accumulation of demerit points on their license history, if they manage to win the trial.

 Dismissal of Charges in Arkansas

 To dismiss traffic citations in Arkansas, drivers need to inspect the details written on their tickets before appearing in court.
 If your traffic ticket contains errors, you may easily dismiss the charge against you.
 Such errors may happen in the information about the make and model of your vehicle, or in the date and time of the offense in question.
 Incorrect information may help you dismiss charges and win the case without appearing in court.
 Moreover, drivers may dispute traffic citations by enrolling in a traffic school program accepted by the court.
 That way, they will be able to prevent point accumulation on their driving records.